 Curated by our passionate team at Kikatek, we have the latest and best official Bandai Gunpla kits brought over from Japan.
 We stock kits of all grades and sizes, from the cute SD line, 1/144 scale High Grade and Real Grade, to 1/100 scale Master Grade.
 There's something for everybody whether you are a newbie builder trying out the hobby, a casual builder looking for a cheap and easy to build kit, or a Gunpla veteran looking to build your next masterpiece.

-All in-stock kits are right here in our UK warehouse ready to ship.
+All in-stock kits are right here in our UK warehouse ready to ship so you can start building in no time.
 There's no additional tax, import duty, customs clearance charge or foreign currency transaction fee.
-What's more?
-Most Gunpla kits above £30 also include free priority shipping to UK mainland addresses so you can start building in no time!

 Remember to check back often as we bring over new releases and re-stock sold-out kits regularly!